On Interacting Higher Spin Bosonic Gauge Fields in BRST-antifield Formalism

 \section{Abstract}

-We examine interacting bosonic higher spin gauge fields in the BRST-antifield formalism.
+We examine interacting bosonic higher-spin gauge fields in the BRST-antifield formalism.
 Assuming that an interacting action $S$ is a deformation of the free action with a deformation parameter $g$, we solve the master equation $(S,S)=0$ from the lower orders in $g$.
-It is shown that choosing a certain cubic interaction as the first order deformation, we can solve the master equation and obtain an action containing all orders in $g$.
+It is shown that, choosing a certain cubic interaction as the first-order deformation, we can solve the master equation and obtain an action containing all orders in $g$.
 The anti-ghost number of the obtained action is less than or equal to two.
-Furthermore we show that the obtained action is lifted to that of interacting bosonic higher spin gauge fields on anti-de Sitter spaces.
+Furthermore we show that the obtained action is lifted to that of interacting bosonic higher-spin gauge fields on anti-de Sitter spaces.